Access control for items, libraries, collections¶

 would otherwise be able to gain access to entities that they shouldn’t have.

 The user that created an access control entry is also tracked.
 This is the grantor.
 It is also so that an entry is only valid if the grantor still has access to the entity.
-This means that access can be revoked by removing the original entry that granted access.
+This means that access can be revoked by removing the original entry that granted access, or by disabling the grantor user without preserving access (see Disable a user).

 For example, let’s assume that user A is the owner and grants READ access to user B, that in turn grants READ access to user C, as shown in the figure.
 Users A, B and C now all have read access.
 If the access control granting READ access to user B then the user C will no longer have access.